Arns Innovations

 Fuel adjacency

-Airports already contain the interfaces that matter: airflow, stacks, utilities, thermal systems, land, safety systems, fuel farms, and airline operations.
+Airports already connect airflow, stacks, utilities, thermal systems, land, safety systems, fuel farms, and airline operations.

 Leadership logic